 This evaluation will test the impact of the onebillion maths apps (henceforth referred to simply as the intervention) on pupils' numeracy outcomes.
 The intervention is a curriculum based intervention, rather than a theoretically motivated programme, and includes two levels, one labelled as 'age 3-5 app' and the second labelled as 'age 4-6 app'.
-The maths 3-5 app contains 10 topics and the maths 4-6 app contains 18 topics aligned with the English National Curriculum.
-Each topic has several activities (the total number is approximately 120).
-The topics include, for example, counting (with activities organised in different levels, taking counting up to 100), classification by different criteria (shape, colour), shape (geometrical shapes vocabulary, symmetry), lines and patterns (straight or curved; repetitions of figures in a pattern), position (vocabulary about spatial relations), measures (length, time, mass and capacity), addition and subtraction (arithmetic with pictures, number bonds and number line work), sharing and fractions (half and quarter).
 There is no overlap in the activities in the 3-5 app and that for 4-6 year olds, and so the two apps can be viewed as one progressive sequence.
-For example, counting and learning numerical symbols in the 3-5 app reaches 10 and the 4-6 app starts with counting to 20 and continues to 100.
-In this trial, pupils will start with the 3-5 app and move on to the 4-6 app if they complete the 3-5 app.
-The intervention will thus be individually paced; this is taken to reflect the way that the apps would be used when schools adopt them outside a research project.
+In this trial, they will be used as a sequence: all children will start with the 3-5 app and move on to the 4-6 app.

-Although pupils work individually, pupils will be working in small groups in the same room at the same time and will be supervised by a nominated member of staff, which can be a teacher or a teaching assistant (TA); for brevity, the member of staff will be referred to as TA.
-The number of pupils in the group will be decided by the school.
-The displays are designed to be attractive and teaching is part of the displays, which include a voice (the teacher in the app) that provides explanations orally about what the child has to do.
-These instructions are repeated if the child presses the appropriate button on screen, a feature that allows the children to control the number of times they want to hear an explanation regarding what to do in the activity.
-Feedback is given after the child's answer by a sound if there is a mistake, and by a tick and cheers if the answer is correct.
+Although pupils work individually and progress at their own pace, in this trial pupils will be working in small groups in the same room at the same time and will be supervised by a nominated member of staff, who can be a teacher or a teaching assistant (TA); for brevity, the member of staff will be referred to as TA.
 Children are encouraged to work through the activities in each topic in order to master them; the activity to be attempted is indicated by its flashing on the screen.
 However, the apps are not closed and children can access a different activity.
 When they have completed the different activities, they are presented with a quiz, built into the app, that tests their knowledge of the materials covered.
 If they have answered all the questions correctly, they receive a certificate in the app.
 Otherwise, they can either do the quiz again or they can go back to the activities they failed on the quiz, repeat these, and then do the quiz again in order to receive the certificate.
-Once they have passed the quiz they can move on to the next topic, but the app does not block their access to other activities if they have not passed the quiz.
-The child is instructed by the teacher voice to work on the next activity, signalled by flashes on the display, but the app does not restrict the child's access to that activity.
-For this reason, the intervention is described by Outhwaite et al. (2017) as "individually paced".